ryssbowh/craft-themes/DEVELOPERS.md

 ### Defining new blocks

-New block classes must implements `BlockInterface`.
+New block classes must implements `BlockInterface`, the model `Block` should be used to extend from.
 You can override the `getOptionsModel` method to define more options, this method must return an instance that implements `BlockOptionsInterface`.

 To hook in the backend Vue system, register a js file with a bundle :
 ```